 Any type of accident in Atlanta can be serious, but pedestrian accidents tend to be especially bad.
 Someone walking on the road is not protected by a vehicle like drivers.
 If a vehicle runs into a pedestrian, there is nothing to prevent serious or deadly injuries.

 It can also be more difficult to prove fault after a pedestrian accident happens.
 The at-fault driver might flee the scene or try to blame you.
-If you lost consciousness during the accident, it’s harder to know exactly what happened without eyewitnesses, which might be difficult to get depending on where the accident occurred.
+If the accident caused you to lose consciousness, it’s harder to know exactly what happened without eyewitnesses, which might be difficult to get depending on where the accident occurred.

 Thankfully, pedestrian accident lawyers know how to gather evidence even if you have a difficult case.
 It’s best to reach out to an experienced lawyer very soon after the accident.
 That way, you can know your options and get the help you deserve right away.